Starting With Your Rig

 Read more here about how to spin dab pearls and how to use them.
 Find out why people use terp pearls and why they are the best and easiest addition to upgrade your setup.

 Axial Banger Coil Holders: Ties, Bands, Clips, and Pins

 If you already topped your budget out on all of the enail accessories above; but still need a q-tip caddy, don’t worry about that.
-Although q-tip holders are great for quick access, you can easily make your own DIY q-tip holder out of recycled materials.
-It’s easy to make a quick q-tip holder out of a pop top dispensary container that you normally get your flower in.
-Just “decapitate” the top, rinse, dry, and pop in your tips!
-“Presto-Change-O”!
+Although q-tip holders are great for quick access, you can easily make your own DIY q-tip holder out of recycled materials, such as a pop-top dispensary container that you normally get your flower in at the dispensary.
+Just remove the top, rinse, dry, and pop in your tips!

 Capper, Dabber, & Nail Stands